-There were close to 50 participants from Government Institutions, Universities, Turkish Wind Energy Association, Wind Energy Investors and Businesssman’s Association (RESYAD), including RESYAD Secretary Metin Atamer, representatives of private companies and Prof. Dr. Tanay Sıtkı Uyar, the President of Eurosolar Turkey and also the moderator of the Summit.
+There were close to 50 participants from Government Institutions, Universities, Turkish Wind Energy Association, Wind Energy Investors and Businessman’s Association (RESYAD), including RESYAD Secretary Metin Atamer, representatives of private companies and Prof. Dr Tanay Sıtkı Uyar, the President of Eurosolar Turkey and also the moderator of the Summit.

-The second day presentations included lessons learned and Chief Business Development Officer of EDP Renovavels spoke on ”What can Turkey Learn from Other Wind Energy Firms”.
-He presented the following table on the installed capacity of wind power plants in various Europen countries as of end of 2009:
+The second-day presentations included lessons learned and Chief Business Development Officer of EDP Renovavels spoke on ”What can Turkey Learn from Other Wind Energy Firms”.
+He presented the following table on the installed capacity of wind power plants in various Europen countries as of the end of 2009:

 Germany 25,777 MW